ryan-boder-zz/android-kernel-piano-kata/README.md

 Create a [skeleton piano device driver](Skeleton.md) that we will build our piano on.

-## The Goldfish audio device
+## Interface with the Goldfish audio device

-The goldfish virtual audio device is documented [here](https://android.googlesource.com/platform/external/qemu/+/master/docs/GOLDFISH-VIRTUAL-HARDWARE.TXT) in section VI.
-Refer to this document as needed for details on how to interface with the device.
+Interface with the [Goldfish emulated audio device](Hardware.md) to play audio on the Android emulator.

 ## Verified versions